 "The point is not what you do or how often you do it, but that you're taking the time to care for yourself."- NAMI

-You know how I told you I didn't know everything I thought I knew about self-care in the beginning of the post?
+Do you know how I told you I didn't know everything I thought I knew about self-care at the beginning of the post?
 Well, here's some more of what I didn't know and maybe you didn't either!
 (I did some research, but I promise I'm not about to bore you)

 Now let's revisit this question: Is there a wrong way to do it?
 Yes.
 Listen, not everything that feels good is self-care!
 Self-destructive mechanisms are only going to temporarily make you feel good.
 What doesn't it look like?
 It doesn't look like abusing alcohol and drugs or taking risks that could cost you your life or isolating yourself from everyone and everything 24/7 and calling it "me time".
 I'll say it again for the people in the back: not everything that makes you feel good is self-care!